 The first advisor was delighted at the freedom this gave him.
 He set up a small venture capital company which bought up start-up companies who had demonstrated early profitability from making new and more devastating weapons.
 He stripped them of their assets and relocated production to parts of Africa where he could pay rock bottom wages.
 He used his network of business contacts across the Middle East selling to a number of dictators who were often fighting each other and occasional needed to silence minority groups of one sort of another in their own countries.
 He made money hand ver fist and in no time at all had doubled his master’s stake.
 He considered that enough to give back and secreted the rest in the same tax havens his master had used so that he could keep it for himself.

 The second advisor only(!) had 2 million pounds so had to be more modest.
 He took over a boutique fast food restaurant that specialised in locally sourced organic burgers.
 He soon realised that he could buy much cheaper meat from factory farms on the international market.
 They fed their cattle on cheap soya from farms in what had once been the Amazon rain forest.
 The advisor only ever employed 16 and 17 year olds in his restaurant as the legal minimum wage for them was considerably lower than for anyone older.
 He outsourced his deliveries to “sub-contractors” which meant he didn’t even need to pay them that much.
 Again the money rolled in.
-He doubled the original stake even given the huge salary that he paid to himself.
+He doubled the original stake even given the huge salary that he paid to himself and his wife who he’d appointed as company secretary.

 The final advisor was different, he’d never liked his master’s business methods.
 He’d been disgusted by them but, coming from a poor background, had little choice but to carry on to keep his employment.
 Had he once given a hint to his master of what he truly felt he would have been dismissed immediately.
 Here was an opportunity.
 He was his own man while his master was away.
 He’d earned well over recent years and could actually afford to do nothing for a while if he didn’t want to.